kerk1v/graylog-contentpack-plesk-web/README.md

 This is a content pack, with instructions how to get our logs from the Plesk Web Panel Apache HTTP server into Graylog2.

-The package is inspired on similar work for Nginx from https://github.com/Graylog2/graylog-contentpack-nginx and aims to achieve maximum compatibility with this packege at all levels, so the dashboards, streams and other useful stuff from that contentpack can be re-used.
+The package is inspired on similar work for Nginx from https://github.com/Graylog2/graylog-contentpack-nginx and aims to achieve maximum compatibility with this package at all levels, so the dashboards, streams and other useful stuff from that contentpack can be re-used.

 ### Requirements:
 1. An acceptably modern version (only tested with 12.5) of the Plesk control panel on Linux.